Steps to take to be healthy: men ages 65 and over

 You should visit your doctor often, even if you feel healthy.
 The purpose of these visits is to: screen for health care issues, rate your risk for future health problems, support a healthy life and make sure you have all your shots.
 Help you get to know your doctor

-Diabetes (High blood sugar): Each 3 years, based on your risks.
+Diabetes (High blood sugar): Every 3 years, based on your risks.

 Hearing test: Older adults go through age-related hearing loss often, so be sure to have your hearing checked if you have any hearing loss warnings.